-Furthermore, new leaf growth is pinkish in color.
+Furthermore, the new leaf growth is pinkish.
 Flowers are borne in clusters at the leaf axils, white, inconspicuous, fragrant, with tiny blooms, about 1/8 inch across.
 Fruits are round berries ripening from red to black, about 1/2 inch in diameter, edible, and used for propagation.
 The wood is useful in cabinetry.

 Also, white stopper tree is an understory plant of hammocks.
 It prefers well-drained sandy or limestone soils with an organic top layer.
 It is easily shaped by pruning.
 This plant has no serious pest or disease problems.
 The white stopper has attractive foliage and fruits, is of modest size, and is appropriate as a residential street tree, in parking lot islands, small lawns, and as a screen or hedge.
 It is also grown as a bonsai plant.

 🌳More popular and beautiful plants: Simpson’s stopper bush